sCrypt-Inc/boilerplate/README.md

 1. Contract Development and Test

-The [sCrypt Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=bsv-scrypt.sCrypt) is a tool for developers to write, test, and debug sCrypt smart contracts.

-2. Contract Integration and Application Launch
+1. Contract Integration and Application Launch

 After developing and unit testing the smart contracts, the next step is to integrate them into your application which is written in other languages such as Javascript or Python.
 Integration tests should be run on Bitcoin SV [Testnet](https://test.whatsonchain.com/) or [Scaling Test Network(STN)](https://bitcoinscaling.io/) before launching the application to the public on mainnet.